j3-signalroom/apache_flink-kickstarter/.blog/deploy-flink-script-explanation.md

 ### Script Overview
 - The script allows you to **start** or **stop** a Flink environment locally using Docker Compose.
-- It takes several arguments: `on` or `off`, AWS SSO profile, chip architecture (amd64 or arm64), Flink language (Python or Java), and optionally an S3 bucket name.
+- It takes several arguments: `on` or `off`, AWS SSO profile, chip architecture (amd64 or arm64), and specify the Flink language (Python or Java).
 - The script uses **AWS SSO** credentials to configure the AWS environment, which are then passed to Docker containers.

 ### Key Features Explained